MCP training for engineering teams

 - [ ] Remove any connector that cannot justify its access.

-There is also a limit to what MCP training can solve.
-It cannot replace good repo design, and it cannot make a weak review culture strong on its own.
-It only gives the team a shared way to keep agent work inside the lines.
+There is a real limit here too.
+MCP training cannot replace good repo design, and it cannot turn a weak review culture into a strong one by itself.
+It gives the team a shared way to keep agent work inside the lines.
+Think of MCP as the hallway between rooms, not the room itself: short, named, and watched.

 Where to go next